24hr video installation with sound. 5m x 3m.

 Developed in collaboration with The You Orchestra.

-D.A.Calf is a sound designer, arranger and multi-instrumentalist for The General Assembly.
+D.A.Calf is sound designer, arranger and multi-instrumentalist for The General Assembly.

-He also produced, mixed and engineered their debut album, to be released late 2017.
+He produced, mixed and engineered their debut album Vanishing Point (2017).

 See Events page for shows.